Nasko-5/csElectricFieldSimulator/README.md

 1. Clone the repository with `git clone https://github.com/Nasko-5/csElectricFieldSimulator`
 2. Navigate to the resulting folder
 3. Run the appropriate command for your operating system:
     - Windows: `dotnet publish -r win-x64 -o ./win-x64`
     - Linux: `dotnet publish -r linux-x64 -o ./linux-x64`
     - macOS: `dotnet publish -r osx-arm64 -o ./osx-arm64`
-4. he build files will be created in a folder named after the platform you specified (e.g., `win-x64`, `linux-x64`, `osx-arm64`)
+4. The build files will be created in a folder named after the platform you specified (e.g., `win-x64`, `linux-x64`, `osx-arm64`)

 ## Note
 Make sure you have at least the [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed! \